 Longhouse - Healing Lodge

 Huron Village Longhouses were used by agricultural tribes throughout the Eastern United States.
 Unlike the Ojibwa's wigwams, longhouses were permanent homes.
 Home to an entire clan, the longhouse was a symbol of status depending on how long and large the dwelling was.
 Our Longhouse is much shorter than a historical longhouse of the Huron which would have been around 100 feet in length with 20 feet across.
 Hearths would be set up every few meters down the longhouse and platforms used as beds along the side walls.
 The buildings were tall usually around 20 to 30 feet with a long vent for ventilation of hearth smoke.
-Our longhouse is not open to the public to walk through at this time but photos are welcome.
+Our longhouse is open to the public to walk through at this time and photos are welcome.